naduvaha/NeurotraumaModik/README.md

 - Tied to the game / KrokMP / CUCoreLib version this build targets.
 After a major game update the plugin needs a rebuild.
 - May conflict with mods that patch the wound view (`WoundView`), the status bar (`MoodleManager`) or the item system.
+- **Herobrine's Prosthetics**: optional integration (runtime `ProstheticLimb` detection).
+Prosthetic limbs are exempt from our per-limb infection/necrosis/frostbite effects and from necrosis-picker amputation via `nt_bonesaw`.

 ## Release contents